 There are two large drop-off trash containers at the construction site.
 Both had secure lids and are dumped when full.
-The containers were inspected and found to be free of nonindigenous invasive arthropod species.
+The containers were inspected and found to be free of non-indigenous invasive arthropod species.

-Drop-off trash container outside of the DKIST observatory building.
+Drop-off trash container near the DKIST observatory building.
 The container has a secure lid and is dumped frequently as needed.